20345-2: Designing and Deploying Microsoft Exchange Server 2016 - 2034B Course Outline

 Planning and implementing public folders

-This module explains how to plan and implement mail routing internally from and to the Internet, and transport-related tasks in the organization.
+This module explains how to plan and implement mail routing internally as well as from and to the internet.
+This module also describes transport-related tasks in the organization.

 Designing message routing